Wiejeben/Object-detection/README.md

 # Object-detection

-Apply tensorflow object detection on input video stream.
+Apply Tensorflow object detection on input video stream.
 One could use webcam (or any other device) stream or send a video file.
 It is possible to write Output put file with detection boxes.

 # To use it: